 Design, development, and use of database management systems in the business environment.
 Not open to students who have taken BCIS 475.
+May be repeated up to 3 credits.

-Prerequisite: BCIS 350 or BCIS 550.
+Prerequisite: BCIS 350.
+Learning Outcomes

 - Describe fundamental database terminology and explain the primary features of database management systems.
-(Cognitive Level: Understand) - 2.
-Explain relational database concepts, such as primary key and referential integrity, normalization, and triggers.
-(Cognitive Level: Understand)

-- 3. Explain what a data model is.
-(Cognitive Level: Understand) - Write SQL--the standard language of relational databases--at an advanced level.
-(Cognitive Level: Apply) - 5.
-Design a data model and code/implement it as a database solution using SQL.
-(Cognitive Level: Create) - 6.
-Describe the fundamental concepts of Data Warehouses.
+(Cognitive Level: Understand) - Explain relational database concepts, such as primary key and referential integrity, normalization, and triggers.
+(Cognitive Level: Understand) - 3.
+Explain what a data model is.
+(Cognitive Level: Understand) - Write SQL--the standard language of relational databases-at an advanced level.
+(Cognitive Level: Apply) - Design a data model and code/implement it as a database solution using SQL.
+(Cognitive Level: Create) - Describe the fundamental concepts of Data Warehouses.
 (Cognitive Level: Understand) - 7.
 Design and build data warehouses.
 (Cognitive Level: Create) - 8.
 Describe emergent database topics such as graph databases, big data, data lakes, NoSQL.
-(Cognitive Level: Understand) - 9.
-Demonstrate how a database can be used with Python programming language and MSExcel.
+(Cognitive Level: Understand) - Demonstrate how a database can be used with Python programming language and MSExcel.
 (Cognitive Level: Apply)